-Most importantly, educate yourself to understand the pressures teens face today.
-By understanding the landscape, you can help your child make smarter decisions and healthier choices.
-Here’s an overview of some to help you get started.
+Most importantly, educate yourself about the pressures teens face today.
+When you understand the landscape, you can help your child make smarter decisions and healthier choices.
+Here are some of the teen pressures that should be on your radar.

 Peer pressure to try cigarettes, alcohol and other drugs is nothing new.
 Still, it’s worrisome.
-Most adolescents who abuse drugs or alcohol start using those substances due to peer pressure.
-Nearly 90 percent of cigarette smokers say they first tried smoking by 18.
-The latest available stats for underage drinking reveal that 7.4 million young people 12 to 20 years old report drinking alcohol in the past.
-This number includes 4.5 million who are binge drinkers, and 932,000 who say they are heavy drinkers.
+Most adolescents who abuse drugs or alcohol start due to peer pressure.
+Nearly 90 percent of cigarette smokers say they first tried smoking by the age of 18.
+The latest available stats for underage drinking reveal that 5.9 million young people 12 to 20 years old report drinking alcohol within the past month.
+The report also reveals 3.2 million underage young people admitted to binge drinking

-Through social media, dangerous trends can spread quickly.
-Teens may view and post videos of harmful physical “challenges” online.
+Dangerous trends can spread quickly on social media.
+Teens often view and post videos of harmful physical “challenges”.
 Social media can also lead to peer pressure to participate in cyberbullying and online shaming if someone doesn’t complete a dare.

-Need someone who isn’t in your family to discuss difficult topics with your teen?
+Sometimes, it’s a good idea to have someone outside your family discuss a difficult topic with your teen.
 Schedule an annual wellness visit with your child’s pediatrician.
-This is an opportunity for your teen’s doctor to discuss risky behaviors and the consequences of engaging in harmful activities.
+Your teen’s doctor is an expert who can discuss risky behaviors and their consequences without the emotion of family dynamics.

-Have you successfully navigated a tough conversation with your teen?
-Help your fellow parents by posting ice breakers in the comments!
+Have you navigated a tough conversation with your teen?
+Help your fellow parents by posting ice breakers in the comments